hramillon/Lower-Bounds-on-a-Memory-Constrained-Backward-Bidirectional-Enumerator/README.md

-# Lower Bounds on a Memory-Constrained Backward Bidirectional Enumerator
+# Lower Bounds on a Memory-Constrained Bidirectional Enumerator

 ## Table of Contents